 2. Frequency Table and Count Plot

-Frequency table or count plots are used to identify the frequency or how many times a value occurs.
+Frequency tables or count plots are used to identify the frequency or how many times a value occurs.
 For example, we are tossing an unbiased coin 5 times (H, T, H, H, T).
 The frequency or count of the head here is 3.
 Let us see how the count plot looks from a movie review data set.
 Count plot is also referred to as a bar plot because of the rectangular bars.
-We generate bar plot in python using Seaborn library
+We generate bar plot in python using the Seaborn library

 Count plot of Movie Review Dataset

 Histograms are the smoothen version of Kernel density estimation.
 Histograms help us to get knowledge about the underlying distribution of the data.
 For example, the preprocessing methodologies of a normal (bell-shaped curve) distribution will significantly different than other skewed distribution like Pareto distribution.
 Let’s see how the distribution of flight arrival displays in the form of a histogram.

 4. Pie Chart

-A pie chart is a circle which is divided into parts based on relative count or frequency of a sample or population.
+A pie chart is a circle which is divided into parts based on the relative count or frequency of a sample or population.
 Suppose we want to compare the relative performance or sales or multiple products, a pie chart is a useful graphical way to visualize it.

 5. Box Plot with Whisker and Violin Plot

 Box plot with whisker is used to graphically display the 25-50-75 percentile values of the variable.
-Box plot gives us a clear picture of where 50%, 25% or 95% of the values lies in our data.
+Box plot gives us a clear picture of where 50%, 25%, or 95% of the values lie in our data.
 Violin plot is the enhanced plot of boxplot which includes some more information (distribution of the variable) of the variable.
-Let us show how the boxplot and violin plot looks
+Let us show how the boxplot and violin plot looks.

 6. Multivariate Analysis

 Multivariate analysis is the methodology of comparative analysis between multiple variables.
 If we compare the two variables it is called bi-variate analysis.
 Scatter plots, contour plots, multivariate probability density plots are the most commonly used graphical methods to analyze multi-dimensional data.
-Let us show how a to scatter plot looks like
+Let us show how a scatter plot looks like.

 Advantages and Disadvantages of Exploratory Data Analysis